slavaaaaaaaaaa/devops-homework/gke.md

-# Homework 1: Google Kubernetes Engine
+# Homework Part 1: Google Kubernetes Engine

 In this assignment we focus on exploring Google's managed Kubernetes offering.